mbod/comm2100_S25/syllabus.md

 ### Monday 03 March

+-   Using interviews
 -   Inspecting, cleaning and summarizing data
--   Working on survey mini project
+-   Working on Group Project 1

 ### Wednesday 05 March

--   Using surveys (part 2)
+-   Using interviews and surveys (part 2)

-### SURVEY MEASURES ASSIGNMENT (Part 1) DUE - Friday 07 March @ 11.59pm
+### GROUP PROJECT 1 - PART B ASSIGNMENT DUE - Friday 07 March @ 11.59pm

+-   Write up of:
+    1. Interview transcripts analysis (themes/topics)
+    2. Operationalization of concepts
+    3. Survey questions
+    4. Create and test Qualtrics survey
 -   Submit in Canvas
--   One submission per group
+-   Group submission (one submission per group)

 ### NO QUIZ THIS WEEK